shristi12/TestCABI/README.md

 # General Overview
 The entire interview process is as follows
 1. Telephone interview (one-to-one)
-2. Practical test (a series of tasks for the candidate to perform to check skills and understanding)
+2. Practical test (a collection of tasks for the candidate to perform to check skills and understanding)
 3. Face-to-face interview (conducted with future line manager and one or two other managers) via Zoom

 # Pre-Test & Interview Requirements